 Green vegetation along a dry stream bed in the desert or other barren landscape is a sign that there may be water just under the soil.

 On the other hand, in a snow capped mountain range or mountainous area of heavy forest, it’s possible to dig seeps in many types of terrain.
 You’re not limited to dry stream beds as you might be in a dry, barren mountain range.

-1) Dig wide (about 2 - 3 feet across) and about a foot deep.
+As you walk through a forest or area known for large amounts of rainfall or snow — at both lower elevations and also higher elevations — keep an eye out for damp or dark areas of dirt.
+These may signify ground water underneath.
+This is where you can dig a seep.1) Dig wide (about 2 – 3 feet across) and about a foot deep.
 Your seep should hold a few gallons of water.
 As you dig watch for water to slowly seep into the hole.
-Congratulations -- you have found an area that will work for a seep.
+Congratulations — you have found an area that will work for a seep.

 This water should be fairly safe to drink, as it’s coming right out of the ground, filtered naturally by dirt.

 3) If you return to your seep at a later time, wildlife may have drank from it and it may no longer be clean.
 Scoop out as much water as you can and then let the hole refill with water.
 Once again it should be fairly safe to drink.

 4) Filter the water through a shirt or other cloth to remove sediment.
 If you have the means, boil it before drinking just to be absolutely sure it’s safe to drink.

 5) To help reduce wildlife from drinking from the seep you’ve dug, look for large, flat rocks you can cover the hole with.
 You can also use brush and tree limbs to conceal it — drape tree branches over the hole, supported by two mounds of rocks on either side of the hole.